Hong Kong's famous Tiananmen Square 'Pillar of Shame' statue removed from university - KESQ

 It added the university “is also very concerned about the potential safety issues resulting from the fragile statue.
 Latest legal advice given to the University cautioned that the continued display of the statue would pose legal risks to the University based on the Crimes Ordinance enacted under the Hong Kong colonial government.”

-Efforts to preserve the memory of the sculpture are now underway, with art-activist group Lady Liberty Hong Kong creating a 3-D model made using more than 900 photos.
+Efforts to preserve the memory of the sculpture are already underway, with art-activist group Lady Liberty Hong Kong creating a 3-D model made using more than 900 photos.

-“The idea is that everyone can print a copy it and place it wherever they want,” said Alex Lee of the group.
+“The idea is that everyone can print a copy it and place it wherever they want,” said Alex Lee, the founder of the group.
 “In the digital age, there’s no limitation of what you can do with virtual or physical objects — (the hope is) for everyone to try to preserve this symbol.”

+According to Lee, the statue represented something of the fundamental difference between Hong Kong and mainland China.
+“It (the statue) symbolized that Hong Kong still has room for the freedom of speech and it really means that Hong Kong is still a different part from China,” said Lee.
+“But then I think right now, that last really small space is gone.”

 On Sunday, Hong Kong’s first “China patriots only” legislative election witnessed a record low turnout, reflecting a steep decline in civic and political engagement following Beijing’s overhaul of the city’s electoral processes earlier this year.